 This three-year studentship is available to PhD or MPhil students commencing their studies in the 2012/13 academic year.
 This three-year studentship is open to Cardiff graduates only who wish to study for an MPhil or PhD at Cardiff or another UK University; the terms of the bequest require the University to prioritise those wishing to study at Oxford University.
 The endowment fund covers 100% costs for PhD or MPhil (fees and stipend).

-Deadline: The deadline for applying for this award for 2012/13 entry has now passed.
-Details regarding the application process for 2013/14 entry will be published in due course.
+Deadline: The deadline for applying for this award has now passed.
+Details regarding the next round of applications will be published in due course.

 Royal Institute of Philosophy - Jacobsen Fellowships and Bursaries (PhD only)